muguira-james/muguira-james.github.io/source/_posts/Using-a-monorepo-with-github.md

 ```

 The snipit says: "on branch main, watch for changes in the bend sub directory".
 So we define a yaml file for each subdirectory we want to operate on.
+You can define many actions in a single repo.
+They will run in parallel.

 The "jobs:" statement for both fend and bend is very similar: setup ubuntu (should use a specific version here, "not LATEST"), do a checkout, do a setup of node, run "npm ci", run test and finish.

 The "npm ci" is similar to using "npm install".
 It sets a couple of environment variables which tell the test runners (mocha and Jest) they are operating in a Ci/CD environment, not the command line.
 The big difference is that both mocha and Jest know to stop at the end of the test instead of waiting for interactive input.

+In our case, I used node for both the front end and the back end.
+You don't have to.
+The backend could be Racket-lang and the front end could clojurescript, for example.

 We can test at this point to see if github ONLY reacts to changes in the subdirectory.
+To see the next tests in action you should fork my repo into your own github account.
+To just see the github actions tab goto {% link "Github Actions" https://github.com/muguira-james/monorepo/actions %}.

-* 1: change the top level readme.md file.
+* 1: change the top level readme.md file and push that change back to github.
 On the github site, the github actions tab should NOT show any activity.
 * 2: change the readme.md inside of the bend.
 The github actions tab to kick off a build of JUST the bend.
 * 3: change the readme.md inside the fend.
 The github actions tab to kick off a build of JUST the fend.

 ### Pit fall #2 - why do we have that package-lock.json file?

-Let's delete the package-lock.json file and see what we get.
+Let's delete the package-lock.json file and see what happens.
 You can view the results using the actions tab on the github site.
 To show you the results here, I downloaded the logs from the github actions run, here is a subset found toward the bottom of the log:

 ```
 2022-03-29T19:16:42.4316265Z npm ERR!
 The `npm ci` command can only install with an existing package-lock.json or